Perturbing the Derivative: Wild Refitting for Model-Free Evaluation of Machine Learning Models under Bregman Losses: Related Works

 \section{Related Works}

 Our work is primarily related to the following streams of research: statistical learning and excess risk evaluation;data-splitting and resampling; empirical model evaluation and benchmarking.

 \emph{Statistical learning} \citep{vapnik2013nature} has long served as a cornerstone in the theoretical analysis of machine learning algorithms.
 A central and active line of research focuses on understanding the \emph{excess risk} or generalization error of learning procedures.
 Classical approaches rely on empirical process theory to analyze ERM, with complexity measures such as the VC dimension \citep{vapnik2015uniform, blumer1989learnability}, covering numbers \citep{nickl2007bracketing, van2000empirical}, Rademacher complexity \citep{massart2007concentration, bartlett2005local}, and the fat-shattering dimension \citep{bartlett1994fat}.
 More recently, new notions such as the eluder dimension \citep{russo2013eluder}, eigendecay rate \citep{goel2017eigenvalue, li2024eigenvalue,hu2025contextual}, and sequential Rademacher complexity \citep{rakhlin2012relax} have been developed to study generalization in online learning.
 Despite these advances, bounding these metrics fundamentally depends on the global structure of the underlying function class.
 When the hypothesis space is extremely rich—such as when covering numbers are infinite—these methods break down and fail to yield meaningful excess risk guarantees \citep{adcock2021gap,kurkova2025networksfinitevcdimension}.
 In contrast, our approach is function-class free and circumvents these structural limitations.
-Recently, \citet{wainwright2025wild} proposed the idea of wild refitting to evaluate the mean-square excess risk in the fixed design setting.
-Our work substantially extends this line of research by analyzing ERM with general Bregman losses and, moreover, by establishing model-free excess risk bounds in the random design setting.
+Recently, \citet{wainwright2025wild} proposed the idea of wild refitting to evaluate the mean-square error.
+We characterize the essential principles behind this idea and develop a substantially broader algorithmic framework, subsuming \citet{wainwright2025wild} as a special case.